rakatarkas/rsschool-cv/cv.md

 ## English level

 I've been studying english for 5-6 years.
 I didn't have a chance to practise it with native speaker.
 But according to the test i had passed, my level is around __B2/C1__.
+At school i always get excellent grades and no problem with wathcing films on english without the subtitles.